pwaver/U-Mamba-Adjustment/CustomizationLessons.md

 By the way, in the onnx export call we wish to specify the input shape and further that the first dimension is the batch size.
 This is done as follows:

 onnx.export(netModel, dummy_input, "model.onnx", verbose=True, input_names=['input'], output_names=['output'], dynamic_axes={'input' : {0 : 'batch_size'}, 'output' : {0 : 'batch_size'}})

+## **Export to PyTorch**

+We wish to export the model to PyTorch for consideration of deployment in the AWI cloud.
+There are several steps involved and not all of the program environments are compatible with one another.

+### **Export to ONNX**

+We start with the export to ONNX from within the nnunetv2 or umamba workspaces.
+As of this writing 3 Sep 2024, umamba seems to train best with the umamba conda environment not having the most recent PyTorch versions.
+For export, however, we need a more recent PyTorch.
+So we need to create a new conda environment for export, umamba-upgrade.

+To export for Wolfram, we seem to need to use the umamba conda environment with the line torch.onnx.export(self.network, dummy_input, onnx_model_path, export_params=True, opset_version=18, do_constant_folding=True, verbose=True) in the method _internal_maybe_mirror_and_predict of the file predict_from_raw_data_with_model_exports.py.
+The specification of dynamic axes seems to confuse Wolfram import, so we need to remove that.

+### **From ONNX to PyTorch**

+We wish to export to PyTorch as a stage for deploying to the AWI cloud, which is PyTorch based.
+This seems to require the umamba-upgrade conda environment, having the most recent PyTorch, 2.4.0 at this writing.
+The downstream onnx import prefers opset 15 to 18.
+It is able to make use of dynamic axes.
+We seem to need to export with the line        torch.onnx.export(self.network, dummy_input, onnx_model_path, export_params=True, opset_version=15, do_constant_folding=True, verbose=True, input_names=['input'], output_names=['output'], dynamic_axes={'input': {0: 'batch_size'}, 'output': {0: 'batch_size'}}, training=torch.onnx.TrainingMode.EVAL) in the method _internal_maybe_mirror_and_predict of the file predict_from_raw_data_with_model_exports.py.

+As an aside, as noted above, from within the umamba-upgrade conda environment, the command line program is as this example: nnUNetv2_predict_with_model_exports -i /home/billb/github/U-Mamba-Adjustment/data/nnUNet_input -o /home/billb/github/U-Mamba-Adjustment/data/nnUNet_output  -d 332  -c 2d -tr nnUNetTrainerUMambaBot  --disable_tta -f all -lossFunctionSpecifier DC_and_CE_loss-w-1-20-20 -p plans_unet_edge8_epochs250

+This generates a file named nnUNetTrainerUMambaBot_2d_332_plans_unet_edge8_epochs250_DC_and_CE_loss-w-1-20-20.onnx in the output directory, here /home/billb/github/U-Mamba-Adjustment/data/nnUNet_output.
+By our internal convention, the onnx file is copied to the net model archive directory as per the python code rootPath = '/mnt/SliskiDrive/AWI/AWIBuffer/' if os.name == 'posix' else '/Volumes/Crucial X8/AWI/Data/'.
+This is the directory where later python and Wolfram code looks for the model.

+We wish a PyTorch version of the model that is self-contained.
+Options for this seem to be with the onnx framework, which seems to work, and the PyTorch jit and torchscript frameworks, which do not seem to work.
+They do not work in the sense that they are not aware that the 1st dimension of the input is the batch size.
+The onnx framework seems to know it, so our roundabout strategy is to export to onnx then import and convert it to a PyTorch version.
+At this time we do this with the program OnnxToTorchscript.py in the nnunetv2/utilities directory.
+We run this in the umamba-upgrade conda environment.

+Then we apply the onnx-derived PyTorch model to the data, again in the umamba-upgrade conda environment.
+It seems to need the latest PyTorch for both creation and use.

+The following causes a segmentation fault:

+We get a PyTorch copy of the onnx model, adjust the file name to specify provenance, and save it with the lines

+rootPath = '/mnt/SliskiDrive/AWI/AWIBuffer/' if os.name == 'posix' else '/Volumes/Crucial X8/AWI/Data/'

+onnxPath = rootPath + "UMambaBot-plans_unet_edge8_epochs250_2d-DC_and_CE_loss-w-1-20-20.onnx"

+modelPerOnnx = convert(onnxPath)

+torchModelPath = onnxPath.replace(".onnx", "-torch-onnx.pt")

+torch.save(modelPerOnnx, torchModelPath)

+These onnx and torch models seem to understand the batch size as the first dimension.